Slovakia in the Eurovision Song Contest 1998: Voting

 The same voting system in use since 1975 was again implemented for 1998 contest, with each country providing 1–8, 10 and 12 points to the ten highest-ranking songs as determined by a selected jury or the viewing public through televoting, with countries not allowed to vote for themselves.
 Slovakia opted to use public televoting to determine which countries would receive their points.
-STV appointed Alena Heribanova as its spokesperson to announce the points awarded by the Slovak public during the show.
+STV appointed Alena Heribanová as its spokesperson to announce the points awarded by the Slovak public during the show.